hpcleuven/VscDocumentation/source/user_support.rst

 Please provide the following information:

+#. the name of the cluster your are working on,
 #. the name of the application (e.g., Ansys, Matlab, R, ...),
 #. the module(s) you load to use the software (e.g.,
    R/3.1.2-intel-2015a),